lukasbednarik/voronoi/README.md

 Steven Fortune's algorithm is elegant, but the implementation is very tricky as it requires to cover all corner cases which are hard to spot.

 ## Project files
-- Visual Studio 2015 solution is in the "test" directory.
+Unit test projects for VS 2015 and cmake are in "test" directory.

+- Visual Studio 2015: test and project file
+- cmake: test and project CMakeList.txt
-- Qt project is in src directory.
+- Qt project: project file file in src directory
-- CMake file shall be done later.

 ## Performance test